Sudoku strategies explained with graphics

 Avoidable Rectangle Type 2

-In the example above, if candidate 3 were not the solution in E5 or E9, then this would lead to a Deadly Pattern (5 and 6 could be interchanged in the rectangle).
-Thus candidate 3 must be the solution in either E5, or in E9, which eliminates it in Row "E".
+In the example above, if candidate 8 were not the solution in C7 or C9, then this would lead to a Deadly Pattern (2 and 9 could be interchanged in the rectangle).
+Thus candidate 8 must be the solution in either C7, or in C9, which eliminates it in the other Cells of Row "E" and of Square "3".

 You can practice this strategy by installing the SudokuCoach application on your Android™ device.